Can Lawn Fertilizer Be Used On Vegetables? Here’s The Answer

 • Bone meal

 Bone meal includes calcium, which is an essential mineral for plants.
-When the pH level in the soil is between 6.0 and 7.0, the greatest phosphorus is accessible to your plants.
+When the pH level in the soil is between 6.0 and 7.0, the most phosphorus is accessible to your plants.

 • Alfalfa meal